mireyamdev-hub/KotlinList_SQLite/README.md

 # Note Taker Kotlin Android App

-WriteHere is the Android App where you can easily add notes, update and/or delete them form your list.
-Data is saved in the app.
+WriteHere is the Android App where you can easily add notes, update and/or delete them form your list./n Data is saved in the app.
 03/16/2021 : Basic functions are working properly.
 The goal is to be adding new features over the next days.